top of page

 Challenge One: U.S. data – 4% “rule” doesn’t necessarily hold for the U.K.

-As demonstrated above, the GK approach does an excellent job of preventing a retiree from running out of money by cutting (real) income.
-That's not to say that you can't "break" it.
-For example, increasing the starting withdrawal from 5.2% to 10% does exhaust the money in the worst historical case within a decade, with the capital preservation rule not being able to cut spending quickly enough!
+As demonstrated above, the GK approach does an excellent job of preventing a retiree from running out of money, even with a far higher starting withdrawal rate than Bengen's approach can sustain.
+That's not to say that you can't "break" GK.
+For example, increasing the starting withdrawal from 5.2% to 10% exhausts the money in the worst historical case within a decade, with the capital preservation rule unable to cut spending quickly enough.

 Guyton-Klinger can still "fail" if the starting withdrawal rate is too high!